Heritage at the movies

 On this day that celebrates love, we take you on a tour of our exceptional venues , witness to some of the most beautiful love stories at the crossroads of history, art and literature.

-At first he loved her passionately, while she rejected him.
-Then she adored him but he was thinking about his Empire and his posterity.
-Napoleon and Josephine remain one of the mythical couples of history and Malmaison the symbol of this tumultuous love.
+At first, he loved her passionately, while she rejected him.
+Then she adored him, but he was thinking of his Empire and his posterity.
+Napoleon and Josephine remain one of history's mythical couples, and Château de Malmaison the symbol of their tumultuous love.

 They met at a social dinner and Bonaparte immediately fell in love with the beautiful Creole.
 Josephine remained cold but was seduced by the ardor and ambition of the young general with a promising future, who could provide her with the financial security she had lost in the throes of the Revolution.
 They got married in the spring of 1796.
 She cheated on him shamelessly but opened the doors of the most prominent salons and accompanied his meteoric rise.

-In the spring of 1799, while Bonaparte was busy with his military conquests, Josephine fell under the spell of a small, slightly outdated château , just outside Paris.
-Bonaparte, who could refuse her nothing, made her a gift of it and she began major work to turn this country home into a veritable palace where her taste for the arts and luxury would find its most refined expression.
+In the spring of 1799, while Bonaparte was busy with his military conquests, Josephine fell under the spell of an old-fashioned little château on the outskirts of Paris, Château de Malmaison.
+Bonaparte, who could refuse her nothing, gave it to her as a gift, and she began major renovations to turn this country residence into a veritable palace, where her taste for the arts and luxury would find its most refined expression.